sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 ## Reporting and Closeout

-Once all the interviews had been conducted, the team met to analyze all the interview notes and co-develop the themes to organize the content of the What We Heard Report.
+Once all the interviews had been conducted, the team met to analyze all the interview notes and identify the themes to organize the content of the What We Heard Report.
 To protect anonymity, any quotes included in the report were without attribution and data was rolled up to the branch level.

 The report included the following sections: